quietsy/heimdall-monitor/README.md

 ## Install
 1. Copy to /path/of/heimdall/config/monitor/
 1. Edit docker-compose according to the example below
-1. Edit the reverse proxy according to the example below
+1. Edit the reverse proxy according to the example below (replace <heimdall-domain>)
 1. For docker stats:
     1. Copy stats.sh to your host
     1. Edit stats.sh and fix the path to your /path/of/heimdall/config/monitor/libs/data/stats folder